martinszuc/fekt-kpm/kpm-lab-5-assigment.md

 - **Destination IP**: `10.1.2.4` (UDP Echo Server)
 - **Source Port**: An ephemeral port (`49153`), dynamically assigned by the client
 - **Destination Port**: Port `9`, specified in the server setup
-- **UDP Length**: The total packet size, including headers and payload, is 1024 bytes as configured in the `queue.cc` simulation file
-- **Checksum**: The checksum field verifies data integrity, though in this instance, it shows `0x0000`, meaning it was not calculated (UDP checksum is optional)

 This packet marks the start of data flow between the client and server, indicating that the network and applications are correctly configured to communicate.